-Welcome to the Indian Onion Masala Series here on My Heart Beets!
-I am on a mission to help you simplify Indian cooking and having onion masala on hand is basically essential for those who want to enjoy fresh Indian food on a regular basis, including busy weeknights.
+Welcome to the Indian Onion Masala series here on My Heart Beets!
+I am on a mission to help you simplify Indian cooking, and having onion masala on hand is basically essential for those who want to enjoy fresh Indian food regularly, including busy weeknights.

 Goals for this Series:

 - To increase confidence in the kitchen – especially for those who aren’t as comfortable with Indian cuisine.